anujmenta/moltres/README.md

 | Support     | GCP Support     | AWS Support     |Icebox |

-Disclaimer: This project is not associated with any cloud platforms.
+Disclaimer: This project is not in collaboration/associated/sponsored with/by any cloud platforms.

 Setup instructions: